 One year ago today, I was in the ICU at UCLA Ronald Reagan Hospital just hanging on.
 Wow, what a difference one year has made.
 Last year, I was unable to take Gus to D.C. for the start of his freshman year of college.
 This year, I will help him move into his new living quarters.
 He is going to be on the student EMT staff on his campus and is very excited to be starting his new mission.

 Love you all, laurie

 A $30 donation to CaringBridge powers a site like Laurie's for one month.
-Help keep this site online for them and for you.
+Will you make a gift to ensure that this site stays online for them and for you?

 Keep In Touch